Skip to main content

 Examples

-• Proportion of programme outcomes sustained 12+ months after funding ends
+• Proportion of program outcomes sustained 12+ months after funding ends

-• Institutional mechanisms established to continue programme activities
+• Institutional mechanisms established to continue program activities

 • Local resource mobilization relative to initial external funding